Your Right to Be Safe and Secure at Work

 - Do not show the officer your papers or any immigration documents.
 If the officer asks you for your papers, tell the officer, “Please speak to my lawyer.”

-The Washington Immigrant Solidarity Network (WAISN) has a Hotline (Call 844-724-3737) to find out more about what’s going on in your community and to report ICE issues, or see the handout at their website: https://www.waisn.org/keep-washington-working
+The Washington Immigrant Solidarity Network (WAISN) has a Hotline (Call 844-724-3737) to find out more about what’s going on in your community and to report ICE issues or see the resources on their website.
+The National Immigration Law Center also provides online resources here.

 City of Seattle Police Officers are not supposed to ask you about your immigration status.
 If they do, you do not have to answer.